Support the news

 The House conducted an inquiry that involved a series of closed-door depositions followed by open hearings with key witnesses, including career diplomats with expertise in Ukraine policy.
 The House Judiciary Committee then voted to recommend impeachment, and the full House voted to impeach on Dec.
 18.

-The Senate is voting on the rules of its trial on Jan.
-21, and opening arguments are expected to begin the next day.
-At the end of the trial the Senate will vote on whether to remove Trump from office or acquit him.
+The Senate trial began in earnest on Jan.
+21, with a vote on the ground rules.
+Each side then had 24 hours over three days for opening arguments.
+A period of questioning and then debate over witnesses follows the arguments.
+At the end of the trial, the Senate will vote on whether to remove Trump from office or acquit him.

 The House brought two articles of impeachment against Trump: abuse of power and obstruction of Congress.